tuaris/stratum-mining-zetacoin/README.md

 This is an implementation of stratum-mining for SHA-256 based coins; specifically built and tested for Zetacoin.
 It is compatible with *mmcfe-ng* as well as *mmcfe*, as it complies with the standards of *pushpool*.

+Rather than forking from the GeneralFault stratum-mining repository which most have for ZetaCoin - I wanted to ensure that the latest improvements and fixes were incorporated.
+To do this I forked from the moopless stratum-mining-litecoin repository and removed scrypt.
+This should ensure that this is the most up to date stratum-mining code that has been tested for ZetaCoin from day one.

 The goal is to make a reliable stratum mining server for Zetacoin based pools.
 Over time any stability or security issues will be patched as discovered.

 **NOTE:** This fork is in active development.
 Features may be broken, or may become broken with an update in the future.
 Please report any broken features or issues.